activitystream/slate/source/as-api.md

 ### Time-Series
 Activity Stream includes a [real-time analytics store]() capable of storing multi-metric, multi-dimensional time-series where new data points are immediately available for [ad-hoc querying]().
 Think of the AS analytics store as an dynamic OLAP/Cube which is continuously updated and can be sliced and diced at will.

-You can submit any TS data to the analytics store as new time-series are created on demand.
+Analytic information for submitted event-messages are immediately available and messages containing purchase information, page-views and ab-testing information are represented in purpose build analytic models.
+You can submit any data-points to the analytics which creates new time-series on demand.

 ### Observations
 [Observations]() are stream items created by the [Observation Engine]() when it detects situations, threats or opportunities which it has been trained to identify.